siimple/colors/README.md

 ## License

 Code and documentation &copy; 2018 the **siimple team**.
-The code is released under the [MIT License](./LICENSE) and the documentation is released undex the [Creative Commons CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+The code is released under the [MIT License](./LICENSE) and the documentation is released under the [Creative Commons CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).

 The **siimple-colors** logo is &copy; 2018 Josemi Juanes.
 Released under the [Creative Commons CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).